Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Introduction

-The development of approximation methods for partial differential equations supporting general polytopal meshes and arbitrary order has been an extremely active field of research since the early 2010s; a representative but by far non exhaustive list of references includes \cite{Di-Pietro.Ern:10,Di-Pietro.Ern:12,Antonietti.Cangiani.ea:16,Beirao-da-Veiga.Brezzi.ea:13,Beirao-da-Veiga.Brezzi.ea:14,Di-Pietro.Ern:15,Cockburn.Di-Pietro.ea:16,Di-Pietro.Droniou:20}.
-Recent efforts have focused on the compatibility of polytopal methods with Hilbert complexes; see, in particular, \cite{Beirao-da-Veiga.Brezzi.ea:16,Beirao-da-Veiga.Brezzi.ea:18*2} and \cite{Di-Pietro.Droniou.ea:20,Di-Pietro.Droniou:21*2} concerning, respectively, Virtual Element (VEM) and Discrete de Rham (DDR) methods, as well as \cite{Beirao-da-Veiga.Dassi.ea:21}, where bridges between these technologies have been built.
-Compatible polytopal methods are based on discrete versions of the relevant Hilbert complex involving finite-dimensional (discrete) spaces connected by differential operators or discrete counterparts thereof.
-This sequence of discrete spaces and operators is built so as to preserve the homological properties of the original Hilbert complex.
+When writing numerical schemes for problem \eqref{eq:magnetostatics}, reproducing exactness properties at the discrete level is crucial for stability (see, e.g., \cite[Theorem 5.4]{Arnold:18} or \cite[Theorem 10]{Di-Pietro.Droniou:21*1}), and essentially requires to derive discrete counterparts of Hilbert complexes, with continuous spaces replaced by finite-dimensional analogs.
+Methods based on (exact) discrete Hilbert complexes are often referred to as \emph{compatible}.
+A very general exposition of compatible finite element methods can be found in \cite{Arnold:18}.
+Finite elements are, however, essentially confined to conforming meshes composed of tetrahedral or hexahedral elements.
+Since the early 2010s, the development of methods supporting meshes made of much more general polytopal elements, as well as arbitrary order of accuracy, has been an extremely active field of research; a representative but by far non exhaustive list of references includes \cite{Di-Pietro.Ern:10,Di-Pietro.Ern:12,Antonietti.Cangiani.ea:16,Beirao-da-Veiga.Brezzi.ea:13,Beirao-da-Veiga.Brezzi.ea:14,Di-Pietro.Ern:15,Cockburn.Di-Pietro.ea:16,Di-Pietro.Droniou:20}.
+Recent efforts have focused on the compatibility of polytopal methods; see, in particular, \cite{Beirao-da-Veiga.Brezzi.ea:16,Beirao-da-Veiga.Brezzi.ea:18*2} and \cite{Di-Pietro.Droniou.ea:20,Di-Pietro.Droniou:21*2} concerning, respectively, Virtual Element (VEM) and Discrete de Rham (DDR) methods, as well as \cite{Beirao-da-Veiga.Dassi.ea:22}, where bridges between these technologies have been built.